juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ## Survey exit redirects

-When panelist has completed a survey you will send panelists back to these link with the survey outcome or status code.
-If you survey solution supports **exit link hashing** you should always use it to prevent tampering with the exit links.
+When a panelist has completed a survey, you will send panelists back to these links with the survey outcome or status code.
+If your survey solution supports **exit link hashing**, you should always use it to prevent tampering with exit links.

-**Sample Ninja** support total of 6 different survey outcomes:
+**Sample Ninja** supports a total of 6 different survey outcomes:

 - Complete (Panelist has completed the survey)
 - Profile (Panelist was terminated in screening questions)
 - Quota (Panelist was terminated because a quota bucket was full)
-- Quality (Survey software has detected straightlining or other quality issues)
+- Quality (Survey software has detected straight-lining or other quality issues)
 - Duplicate (Survey software has detected this panelist as a duplicate participant)
 - Security (Hash validation failed or some other security mechanism triggered)

 The **security** -status should be used if the hash validation fails (See below **Signing and security** section for more details).

-The **duplicate** status is intended to be used if the survey software detects that the panelist is duplicate i.e. using fingerprints or other techniques.
+The **duplicate** status is intended to be used if the survey software detects that the panelist is a duplicate i.e., using fingerprints or other techniques.

-The **quality** status should be used when panelist straight lines and otherwise don't pay attention to the survey questions.
+The **quality** status should be used when a panelist is straight-lining and otherwise doesn't pay attention to the survey questions.

 ### Return status parameters